JasonGross/slow-coq-examples/slow_fiat_examples/README.md

 N.B.
 Your system will run out of memory (mine did with 64 GB of RAM) if you try to compile `src/Parsers/Refinement/SharpenedJSON` to native code.
-This is why there are two invocations of `make`.
+This is why there are two invocations of `make` for Coq 8.5.

 The relevant issues are: